 Like many holistic health practitioners, I came into this field because of personal experience of the benefits that these natural treatments provide.
-I first had acupuncture aged 13 – I was having extremely severe and unexplained headaches.
-They had been going on for a couple of years and no brain scans, blood tests or trips to child psychiatrists were shedding any light on the cause.
-No painkillers, sleeping tablets or antidepressants helped except to make me constantly drowsy and hungry.
-My mum, fed up with getting nowhere with conventional medicine, decided to take me to see a leading Complementary Therapist.
-I was diagnosed with some food intolerances and with a change in diet and acupuncture treatments I was a functioning, healthy teenager again in no time.
-It was this practitioner, who really listened to me, empathised and, most importantly, believed me who inspired me to become a Complementary Medicine practitioner myself.
+I first had acupuncture aged 13 – I had been unwell for a couple of years and nothing was helping.
+My mum, fed up with getting nowhere with conventional medicine, decided to take me to see a leading Acupuncturist.
+I was a functioning, healthy teenager again in no time.
+It was this practitioner, who really listened to me, empathised and, most importantly, believed me who inspired me to train in Traditional Chinese Medicine myself.
 I met him again at the BAcC Annual Conference a couple of years ago, where he was the keynote speaker and he was delighted to hear how I had followed in his footsteps.
 Amazingly, he also remembered me after all those years.
 That is the difference, I think, between Complementary Therapists and Medical Doctors – we have the luxury of time to devote to really getting to know our patients and their stories.
 We will remember you in 20 years’ time.

 “We have the luxury of time to devote to really getting to know our patients and their stories.
 We will remember you in 20 years’ time.”

 In the intervening years I had embarked on a teaching career.
 I got very stressed.
 I got ill again.
 This was when I remembered my teenage dream to make others feel better so I left my teaching job to go back to university and retrain as a clinical aromatherapist and acupuncturist, studying in London and York, qualifying in clinical aromatherapy in 2009 and acupuncture in 2012.

 “I remember how much having someone listen to and validate me when I was at my most vulnerable made a difference in my life.”